-- 1. understand the importance of Values and Ethics in their personal lives and professional careers. - 2. learn the rights and responsibilities as an employee, team member and a global citizen.
+- 1. Describe the importance of value and ethics in their personal lives and professional careers. - 2.
+Analyze the rights and responsibilities as an employee, team member, and a global citizen - 3.
+Identify and analyze the global issues in Professional ethics.